ndd21/PHYS281/docs/demo-data-types.md

 3.14
 ```

-Strings are defined using quotation marks or apostrophe's, so what if you want to use a quotation
+Strings are defined using quotation marks or apostrophes, so what if you want to use a quotation
 mark or apostrophe within a string?

-If you have a string that you define using quotation marks then you can use apostrophe's within it,
+If you have a string that you define using quotation marks then you can use apostrophes within it,
 and vice versa:

 ```python